rexlManu/la-dpsmeter/README.md

 http://<ip-address-where-dps-meter-is-running>:1338
 ```

-If you're running the meter on your main computer, the ip address of the overlay will be the same as the ip address you set in the `config.yml` file.
+If running the meter on your main computer, the ip address will be the same as what you set in the `config.yml` file.

 ## Update

-To update the container (or to kill it/refresh it), delete the old container and follow the third step above again to pull the new code, re-build it, and re-run it.
+To update the container (or to kill it/refresh it), delete the old container and follow the third step above again.

 To delete an old container: